The Dark Side of Web Push Notifications

 On OS X - Web push notifications are delivered to the notification tab on the top right of the user screen.

 On Windows & Linux - These notifications are displayed at the foot right of the page.

 Here is a table showing the list of all browsers that support web push notifications.

 Web Push Notification Mobile Devices

 Android is the only mobile operating system supporting web push notifications, and these appear in the notification bar on a mobile device.
-The mobile push notifications enjoy a high click-through rate, operating systems like Chrome focus on continuously updating opt-out experiences easier for the users.
+Mobile push notifications enjoy a high click-through rate, and operating systems like Chrome focus on continuously updating opt-out experiences easier for the users.

 Apple is yet to support push notifications on iOS.